|Nutrition Facts (per serving)|

-- Put eggplant slices in a bowl, cover with the 1 1/2 teaspoons salt, and let sit 20 to 25 minutes.
-A liquid will accumulate at the bottom of the bowl—pour this off before dipping eggplant in the batter.
+Put eggplant slices in a bowl, cover with 1 1/2 teaspoons salt, and let sit 20 to 25 minutes.
+A liquid will accumulate at the bottom of the bowl—pour this off before dipping eggplant in batter.

-- To make the batter, pour the soda water into a bowl, and stir in flour and salt slowly, using a whisk or fork to mix.
+To make batter, pour soda water into a bowl, and stir in flour and salt slowly, using a whisk or fork to mix.

-- Bring oil to high heat in a large pot.
-Coat eggplant in the batter, and using a fork, place pieces in the oil and fry 5 to 6 minutes, until golden on both sides and batter puffs up.
+Bring oil to high heat in a large pot.
+Coat eggplant in batter, and using a fork, place pieces in oil and fry 5 to 6 minutes, until golden on both sides and batter puffs up.